dnidever/PHOTRED/README.md

 You can also download the IDL Virtual Machine for free and run IDL "sav" files.
 I have made IDL sav files for the PHOTRED pipeline so they can be run with the IDL Virtual Machine.
-Download the tar file (last updated 05/12/08) and put them in your ~/idl/ directory.
+They are in the "sav/" directory of this repository.
 To run a program type
 ```
 idl -vm=progname.sav
 ```